• Home

 “The need to coach entrepreneurial teams as they’re scaling will never go away,” said Breyer.
 “In fact, Adam’s skill set is more needed today than ever before, given how interdisciplinary so many teams are from the get-go.
 The empathy Adam embodies is more vital than ever.”

-Daniel Breyer—Jim’s son, Breyer Capital partner, and a published author—has been a mentee, then friend, of Zeplain’s since 2020.
+Daniel Breyer—Jim’s son, a Breyer Capital partner, and a published author—has been a mentee, then friend, of Zeplain’s since 2020.
 And he says Zeplain’s process (which he fondly describes as a cross between executive coaching and therapy) has no reason to scale.

-“When I imagine a very successful picture of Adam in ten, 20, 30 years, he’s doing exactly the same thing,” said Breyer.
+“When I imagine a very successful picture of Adam in 10, 20, 30 years, he’s doing exactly the same thing,” said Breyer.
 “He’ll keep just raising funds from the people he really wants to work with, and stay very careful on the deployment side.”

 This picture tracks with how Zeplain seems to see himself.

 “My job isn’t to solve the problem for the founder,” said Zeplain.
 “I believe my job’s to be the Windex on their windshield.
 To help them see more clearly, to see if we can solve something together.
 If we can, great.
 And if we can’t, my job is to hold them accountable and support them.
 I don’t judge my success by whether I can consistently solve the problem.
-I judge myself by: ‘Am I willing to have tough conversations when needed?’”
+I judge myself by, ‘Am I willing to have tough conversations when needed?’”

 About the Author